aliguori/patches/README.md

 Notifying on Commits
 --------------------

-To use the '''notify''' command, you need to add the following stanzas to your
+To use the `notify` command, you need to add the following stanzas to your `~/.patchesrc` file:
-'''~/.patchesrc''' file:

     [notify]
     default_sender=Your Name <your@email.com>